-[00:45:07.1] Richard Kreitner: And that's where I start the book.
-That's where I introduce Benjamin because the tugboat that they are riding up the Mississippi to New Orleans, stops at a sugar plantation.
-And it's possible, I'm not at all saying it's definitely the case, but it's possible that it's Judah Benjamin's plantation.
+[00:45:19.1] Richard Kreitner: And he fights in the revolution.
+When it starts to turn, his family decides to leave, like many in Vienna and in Europe and Jews and non-Jews.
+They leave for America, and they take a steamship across the Atlantic and up the Mississippi River.
+And that's where I start the book.
+That's where I introduce Benjamin, because the tugboat that they were riding up the Mississippi to New Orleans stops at a sugar plantation.
+And it's possible.
+I'm not at all saying it's definitely the case, but it's possible that it's Judah Benjamin's plantation.
 The geography works out.
-Not saying it's definite, but I just like that thought of that interaction.
+I'm not saying it's definite, but I just like that thought of that interaction.
 Bondi and his family then go to St. Louis, where he tries teaching, he tries sweeping a store.
 He laments in his memoir how sad it is for a former member of the Vienna Legion to be doing menial tasks like sweeping a floor.
-And in search of adventure, he goes to Kansas, which is in the throes of this massive struggle, which is really a proxy war between North and South, over whether slavery will expand to the new Western territories.
-And he ends up following him with John Brown, the freedom fighter and abolitionist who would eventually, more or less, trigger the Civil War with his raid on Harpers Ferry.
+And in search of adventure, he goes to Kansas, which is in the throes of this massive struggle, which is really a proxy war between North and South over whether slavery will expand to the new Western territories.
+And he ends up following in with John Brown, the freedom fighter and abolitionist who would eventually more or less trigger the Civil War with his raid on Harper's Ferry.

-[00:45:58.6] Richard Kreitner: But before that, he was leading the Free State Forces in Kansas.
-And Bondi leaves in his memoir these incredible depictions of life in John Brown's camp, where they're attacking pro-slavery settlers and really fighting the first pitched battles between North and South where there were casualties, about 100 on each side.
+[00:46:23.6] Richard Kreitner: But before that, he was leading the Free State Forces in Kansas.
+And Bondi leaves in his memoir these incredible depictions of life in John Brown's camp, where they're attacking pro-slavery settlers and really fighting the first pitched battles between North and South, where there were casualties, about 100 on each side.
 And he eventually joins the Union Army and he's badly wounded and he goes home.
 But he's just an amazing character.
-The memoir itself, is not a great read.
+The memoir itself is not a great read.
 It's kind of written in the clipped form of a diary.
-So, I use it, to bring to life, these incredible stories of Jews in odd places, Jews in bleeding Kansas, in the Union Army and fighting these guerrilla battles in Arkansas and Missouri.
-And then after the war, he lives this long life in which he actually begins to go back on some of those more idealistic political commitments and returns to the Democratic Party, which he had gotten his start in in St. Louis in the 1850s.
+So I use it to kind of bring to life these incredible stories of Jews in odd places, Jews in Bleeding Kansas, in the Union Army and fighting these guerrilla battles in Arkansas and Missouri.
+And then after the war, he lives this long life in which he actually begins to kind of go back on some of those more idealistic political commitments and returns to the Democratic Party, which he had gotten his start in in St. Louis in the 1850s.
 And he ends up dying in, I think, 1907 of a heart attack in St. Louis.
-So, his story kind of bookends my narrative.
+So his story kind of bookends my narrative.